Polynomiality of surface braid and mapping class group representations: Polynomiality

-For the remainder of \S\ref{s:notions_polynomiality}, we fix a strict left-module $(\cM,\natural)$ over a strict monoidal small groupoid $(\cG,\natural,\zero)$ satisfying the same assumptions as in \S\ref{sss:translation_background}: $\cM$ is a small (skeletal) groupoid, $(\cG,\natural,\zero)$ has \emph{no zero divisors}, $\mathrm{Aut}_{\cG}(\zero)=\{ \id_{\zero}\}$, $\cM$ and $\cG$ have the same set of objects identified with the non-negative integers $\bN$, with the standard notation $\tn$ to denote an object, and both the monoidal and module structures $\natural$ are given on objects by addition.
-We also consider a \emph{Grothendieck} category $\cA$: it would be enough to assume that $\cA$ is \emph{abelian} to define strong, very strong and split polynomiality, but we need $\cA$ to be Grothendieck for the notion of weak polynomiality.
+For the remainder of \S\ref{s:notions_polynomiality}, we fix a strict left-module groupoid $(\cM,\natural)$ over a braided strict monoidal groupoid $(\cG,\natural,\zero)$ satisfying the same assumptions as in \S\ref{sss:translation_background}: $(\cG,\natural,\zero)$ has no zero divisors, $\mathrm{Aut}_{\cG}(\zero)=\{ \id_{\zero}\}$, $\cM$ and $\cG$ are both small and skeletal, have the same set of objects identified with the non-negative integers $\bN$ with the standard notation $\tn$ to denote an object, and both the monoidal and module structures $\natural$ are given on objects by addition.
+For example, one quickly checks that all of the examples of $\cM$ and $\cG$ defined in \S\ref{ss:examples_homological_representations_functors} satisfy all of these assumptions.
+We also consider a Grothendieck category $\cA$, i.e.~a cocomplete abelian category, which admits a generator, and in which filtered colimits of exact sequences are exact.
+In particular, we recall from \cite[\S1.7, d)]{GrothendieckTohoku} that the functor category $\Fct(\langle \cG,\cM \rangle ,\cA)$ is a Grothendieck category.

 \paragraph*{Strong, very strong and split polynomial functors.}